7 Conversion Rate Optimization Strategies Every Business Should Use

 People rarely purchase from companies they do not trust.

-That’s why trust signals are one of the most critical factors in web design.
+That’s why trust signals are one of the most critical factors in creating a great conversion rate optimization strategy.
 When you incorporate trust signals, like ratings, testimonials, and certifications, into your site’s design and copy, you can often persuade users to consider (and even choose) your business.

 So, many conversion rate optimization strategies focus on experimenting with trust signals and their: